 We first came to this rugged and unspoiled country back in 2013 and we had hopes of getting far off track.
 Both to our dismay and our relief, Kyrgyzstan had a well-trodden tourist trail.
 It was hard to get away from it with so many excellent options within easy reach.

-📝 NOTE: For any inquiries about Jyrgalan, the Keskenkija Loop Trail or other experiences and activities in the area, please feel free to Contact Us with any inquiries.
+📝 NOTE: For any inquiries about Jyrgalan, the Keskenkija Loop Trail or other experiences and activities in the area, please feel free to Contact Us with any questions.
 We will answer as soon as possible.

 But for those who crave the unknown, have a thirst for adventure and want to find a slice of mountain paradise all to themselves, we have a secret, but it won’t be a secret for long.
 If you want to get off the beaten path in Kyrgyzstan, then Jyrgalan should feature at the center of your itinerary and for the ultra-intrepid, the Keskenkija Loop Trail is waiting for you with stunning views and challenging, high altitude mountain passes.